bkenny266/djifts/readme.md

 #Next Steps
-+Refactor the datamanager app for tighter encapsulation; should make things easier to test +Implement rigorous testing on line matching logic.
+*Refactor the datamanager app for tighter encapsulation; should make things easier to test *Implement rigorous testing on line matching logic.
-+Need to be particularly vigilent about confirming data being downloaded to the database is correct and implement a rollback system in the event of failure.
+*Need to be particularly vigilent about confirming data being downloaded to the database is correct and implement a rollback system in the event of failure.
-+Improve templates and site usability.
+*Improve templates and site usability.
 Need to learn more about Bootstrap and figure out how to design an appealing front-end for the website.
-+Try to improve PEP8 compliance
+*Try to improve PEP8 compliance
-+Need to implement testing structure across the board.
+*Need to implement testing structure across the board.
 Unit tests, integration tests, etc.
-+Implement a system to continuously scan the NHL games page and  download data for new games as they occur.
+*Implement a system to continuously scan the NHL games page and  download data for new games as they occur.